If you struggle with a hook or a slice, it means that you are putting too much sidespin on the golf ball.

 Which Golf Balls Spin The Most?

 Most advanced golfers like to shape their shots depending on what kind of situation they find themselves in on the course.
 These types of low handicap golfers can hit a high cut or a low draw pretty much whenever they need to.
 These folks need a golf ball with a high spin rate to do this.

-Most of the expensive, multi-layered golf balls are designed with the low handicap golfer in mind.
-Golf balls like the TaylorMade TP5 and Bridgestone Tour B XS have extremely high spin rates and are used by lots of professional golfers.
-The high spin rate of these golf balls also helps the pros fly their approach shots past the hole but spin it back toward the flagstick.
+Most of the expensive, multi-layered balls are designed with the low handicap golfer in mind.
+Balls like the TaylorMade TP5 and Bridgestone Tour B XS have extremely high spin rates and are used by lots of professional golfers.
+The high spin rate of these balls also helps the pros fly their approach shots past the hole but spin it back toward the flagstick.

 Who should use a high-spin golf ball?
 As a general rule, we recommend that golfers not move to a high-spin golf ball until their handicap is at least in the single digits.